emqx/cloud-docs/en_US/deployments/mysql_authz.md

 The MySQL authorizer can support any table structure, including joint queries across multiple tables or queries from views.
 Users need to provide a query SQL template, ensuring the query results include the following fields:

-- permission: Specifies the operation permission, with possible values `allow` and `deny`.
+- `permission`: Specifies the operation permission, with possible values `allow` and `deny`.
-- action: Specifies which operations the current rule applies to, with possible values `publish`, `subscribe`, and `all`.
+- `action`: Specifies which operations the current rule applies to, with possible values `publish`, `subscribe`, and `all`.
-- topic: Specifies the topic that the current rule applies to, which can use topic filters and topic placeholders.
+- `topic`: Specifies the topic that the current rule applies to, which can use topic filters and topic placeholders.
-- qos: (optional) Specifies the message QoS that the rule applies to, with possible values `0`, `1`, `2`, or a comma-separated string specifying multiple QoS, such as `0,1`.
+- `qos`: (optional) Specifies the message QoS that the rule applies to, with possible values `0`, `1`, `2`, or a comma-separated string specifying multiple QoS, such as `0,1`.
 Default is all QoS levels.
-- retain: (optional) Specifies whether the current rule supports publishing retained messages, with possible values `0`, `1`, default allows retained messages.
+- `retain`: (optional) Specifies whether the current rule supports publishing retained messages, with possible values `0`, `1`, default allows retained messages.

 Example table structure: